slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

 Using the Bazel builder will generate a non-forgeable attestation to the Bazel build artifacts produced using the identity of the GitHub workflow.
-This can be used to create a positive attestation to a package coming from your repository.
+This can be used to create a positive attestation to an artifact coming from your repository.

 That means that once your users verify the artifact they have downloaded they can be sure that it was created by your repository's workflow and hasn't been